-Changes of Places/directions with Basic Steps
+Changes of places/directions with Basic Steps.

-Compulsory amount: The couples must present the dance Group 1 elements: minimum 6 Basic Steps with contact and with changes of places and/or directions - otherwise they will receive a yellow or red card.
-(In the Final FW 4 Full Rock'n'Roll Basic Steps with the same requirements.)
+Compulsory amount: The couples must present at least the required number of the dance Group 1 elements otherwise they will receive a yellow or red card.

-Basic step is Kbc+kick+kick (only in this order)
+Basic step is: KBC+KICK+KICK (only in this order)